 The latest techniques and information regarding first aid, CPR, and AED training are taught by trainers who are the best in their given fields of expertise.
 The Winnipeg First Aid staff boasts friendly, welcoming, and easy-to-approach trainers who treat students as partners as they develop their skills.

-All training courses are overviewed by the Canadian Red Cross.
-Trainees who finish their chosen training course will receive a 3-year, Red Cross first aid, CPR, and AED license.
+All training courses are overviewed by St Mark James.
+Trainees who finish their chosen training course will receive a 3-year, St Mark James first aid, CPR, and AED license.

 Did You Know?